 By using this Website or any website we link through to, your Data may be processed in or transferred to other countries, and you agree to your Data being transferred or processed in this way.

-The Data collected, directly from you through the Website, shall be stored in the US.
+The Data collected, directly from you through the Website, shall be stored in India.

 7. How long do we keep your Data for?